 Weather in Costa Rica

-There are only two seasons in Costa Rica: dry and rainy.
+Costa Rica experiences typical tropical weather with two seasons: dry and rainy.
 That’s right, no winter, no fall.
 If you love seeing autumn leaves unfortunately you won’t see any of that in Costa Rica.
 No snow or spring cherry blossoms either.

-Dry season is generally from December to April.
+Dry season is generally from end of December to beginning of May.
 Some characteristics of dry season are:

 - Nights cool off as low as 80F degrees.

-Rainy season is generally from May to November.
+Rainy season is generally from late May to beginning of December.
 Some characteristics of rainy season are:

 - Thunder and lightning storms